-OVERVIEW: The Flora Family Foundation’s Gap Program awards grants to support a broad spectrum of work in least developed countries.
+OVERVIEW: The Flora Family Foundation’s Gap Program awards grants to support a broad spectrum of work in developing and least developed countries.

 IP TAKE: The foundation appears open to any and all types of global development work, as long as the work is worthwhile in the eyes of the board.

-The Gap Program offers grantseekers latitude in that it only specifies that the grantees must be working to “…improve the lives of the poor in selected developing countries.”
-All grantees are selected by invitation only and grants tend to be small, between $2,500 and $100,000, with occasional grants of $125,000 to $150,000.
+The Gap Program offers grantseekers latitude in that it only specifies that the grantees must be working to "[i]mprove the lives of the poor in selected developing countries.”
+The foundation selects grantees by invitation only and grants tend to be between $2,500 and $100,000, with occasional grants of $125,000 to $150,000.

 The foundation does not technically impose geographic restrictions on its grantees; however, it notes that it usually awards grants to specific developing countries.
 At present, the foundation concentrates its grantmaking to Haiti and Africa.